stefanzweifel/phploc/README.md

-**This project is no longer maintained and its repository is only kept for archival purposes.**

 # PHPLOC

+> **Warning**
-**Warning**: This is a fork of [phploc/phploc](https://github.com/sebastianbergmann/phploc) not intended for use in real projects.
-We've forked the package to make [`stefanzweifel/laravel-stats`](https://github.com/stefanzweifel/laravel-stats) backwards compatible with Laravel 6.
-The only change we've made is support both `^2.0` and `^3.0` of `sebastian/version`.
+> This is a fork of [phploc/phploc](https://github.com/sebastianbergmann/phploc) not intended for use in real projects.
+I've forked the package to make [`wnx/laravel-stats`](https://github.com/stefanzweifel/laravel-stats) compatible with different Laravel version.
+(I made sure multiple versions of `sebastian/version` are supported.)

 ---